 Stops and Destinations on Lake Thun

-Thun, with its historic old town, church, and castle and Interlaken with its tourist facilities are the obvious main stops on Lake Thun cruise excursions.
+Thun, with its historic old town, church, and castle, and Interlaken with its tourist facilities are the obvious main stops on Lake Thun cruise excursions.
 However, it is worth stopping en route at many smaller towns too.

-Spiez is a major destination with a lovely small castle, Romanesque church, a pleasant town center, and a fantastic pool center for sunny summer days.
+Spiez is a major destination with a lovely small castle, a Romanesque church, a pleasant town center, and a fantastic pool center for sunny summer days.
 Strolling along the lakeshore from Spiez to Faulensee is probably the most pleasant short walk in the region.

 Oberhofen has a picturesque castle with exhibits from the Bern history museum, a large park, lakeside walks, and a museum of moving musical instruments.
 From Beatenbuch, take a funicular to Beatenberg and from there a cable car to the Niederhorn (1950 m) – returning to Beatenberg (1130 m) by monster scooter (trottinet) is possible from the Vorsass station (1580 m).